RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/internationalization.md

 *Notes :*
 * To use the `formatMessage` method of the [react-intl](https://github.com/yahoo/react-intl){:target="_blank"} library, you need to define the react component context with the react-intl properties.
 To do so, you can use the `i18nContextType` of the `@regardsoss/i18n` package.
 The FormattedMessage component does not require to explicitely mention context type.
 * In many cases, when setting an HTML node title property for instance, the value must be a string (and not a React.Element).
-In such cases, the developper has to use formatMessage method.
+In such cases, the developer has to use formatMessage method.

 ```javascript
 import { i18nContextType } from '@regardsoss/i18n'